 It seems simple: why don’t you just reduce insulin/medication?
 The reason it is more complicated is that would take other members of the medical team to do this appropriately.
 As a dietitian, I never tell a client to change their medications.
 The most I do is advocate for changes.

-What if you get past that first barrier and the medications are changed, but the client doesn’t comply with the diet?
+What if you get past that first barrier and the medications are changed, but the client doesn’t stick to the diet?
 Then their BGL’s and HbA1C will increase.
 The first rule of being a dietitian is to “do no harm.”
 This is potentially a reason why people avoid going down this route, even if they believe it is more effective.

 It’s a safer approach to slowly assist a client to reduce their carbohydrate intake and weight and in turn have their specialist slowly reduce their medication.
 This would reduce the chances of hypoglycaemia and if their carbohydrate intake is consistent, it would reduce their chances of hyperglycaemia.